 (7) The Deputy Superintendent of Public Instruction shall resolve any issues arising from the administration and distribution of grant funds not specifically addressed in this rule.
 The Deputy Superintendent of Public Instruction’s determination shall be final.

-Statutory/Other Authority: Ch.
-518, OL 2021, Sec.
-16
+Statutory/Other Authority: ORS 327.362

-Statutes/Other Implemented: Ch.
-518, OL 2021, Sec.
-16
+Statutes/Other Implemented: ORS 327.362

 581-017-0777 Charter School Equity Grant: Reporting